jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 image: /images/generative_drone1.jpg
 ---

 This post shows how generative design and modal analysis within Fusion 360 can be used to help design and develop a 3D printable drone body.
 For more specifics on Generative Design in Fusion 360, see my [previous post](https://jordancormack.github.io/GenerativeDesign/).

+*I am not an expert on Generative Design or Modal Analysis, these are just some initial experiments*

 The following electronic components were used for this drone:

 |         Component         |                                                                        Manufacturer                                                                        |
 |:-------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------:|